 The English Department's review process for all of the above courses followed the District #225 Board of Education review model.
 This collaborative effort comprised of the senior level course team members, and the Instructional Supervisor for English, examined the current curricula and recommended changes as necessary.
 Included in this process were the reviews of course goals, curriculum, state standards, resources, and current teaching pedagogy.
 Teachers attended conferences, read professional journals, and participated in district and school professional development activities throughout the process.
 Much of the professional development experiences provided through the school's literacy initiatives, and the district goal of "engagement," applied to the senior course review.
-The senior team worked collaboratively to create common experiences for all students at the senior level.
+The senior level.
 Also, understanding the Common Core State Standards and aligning to these standards are a part of every curriculum review.
 For the senior course teams, knowledge of these standards was the first step.
 Although some findings and recommendations affect one particular course, many of the initiatives reported apply to all of the senior course electives.